lifeisfoo/Friendships/README.md

 Requires Vanilla >= 2.0.18.4

 ##Customization
-In order to properly display users without avatar you need to create a ```/conf/bootstrap.before.php``` file in your vanilla installation directory and define a function inside it.
+In order to properly display users without avatar you need to create a ```/conf/bootstrap.before.php``` file (if not exists yet) in your vanilla installation directory and define a function inside it.

 ```php
 if (!function_exists('UserPhotoDefaultUrl')) {